 Do not be afraid to seek help.
-Contact a financial counsellor as they can help you prepare the form, and explain the court process to you and provide support and information on your rights and what you can say when you get into the court hearing.
+Contact a free financial counsellor as they can help you prepare the form, and explain the court process to you and provide support and information on your rights and what you can say when you get into the court hearing.
 Courts sometimes have financial counselling services available, so take advantage of this service, or you may like to ring 1800 007 007 to get further advice and help.

 The court can only make an order for payment on what money you have left after the necessary living expenses for you and your family and other debts have been paid [see Enforcement of Judgments Act 1991 s 5(3)].
 If you cannot afford to make any repayments, your income and expenditure statement will need to show this.
 The court will not make you pay more than you can afford even if the creditor wants more.

 You can make an offer of installment payments of a certain amount per fortnight or month or a lump sum.
 This should be an amount that your financial statement shows that you can realistically afford.

 You can ask for an adjournment to:

 You can say that you cannot pay because you have no money after living expenses and other debts (your Questionnaire would show this) or because your only income is from a Centrelink pension or benefit.

 It is very important that you speak openly if you cannot pay, and do not agree to a repayment amount just to get out of the court.
 This will cause problems later.
 Remember though the creditor may have other options to recover some debts e.g. councils can force the sale of home for council rates arrears or can wait until property is sold.

 What decisions or orders can the court make at an Investigation Summons hearing?